Nouf-Alabbasi/oKUmura_AI_Telecom_challenge/README.md

 - rerank

 - hybrid retriever

+- embedding model

+- Fine-tuned Small language model
+   * small language model: Phi-2
+      - Phi-2 is a Transformer with 2.7 billion parameters developed by Microsoft, designed for natural language understanding and generation tasks.
+      - limitations:
+         - **Unreliable Responses to Instruction**: The model lacks instruction fine-tuning, making it less effective at following complex or detailed user instructions.
+         - **Language Limitations**: Primarily designed for standard English, the model may struggle with informal language, slang, or other languages, leading to misunderstandings or errors.
+   * Finetuning:
+      - the model was finetuned on a question-answer set.
+The question was presented within the same prompt used at in the inference stage, which included instuctions, the question, and the context.
+The question set included telecom questions to mitigate the language limitation of the model.

 ## Environment for the code to be run (conda environment.yml file or an environment.txt file)